JTCaldeira/JTCaldeira.github.io/_learning/prerequisites/3-sum-of-squares.md

 	<img src="/img/learning/prerequisites/sum-of-squares/sum_of_squares_1.png"/>
 </p>

-Let us use *x* and *y* to denote the first and second dimensions of the records, respectively.
+We will use *x* and *y* to denote the first and second dimensions of the records, respectively.

+Let us also refer to *y* as the *target variable*.
+From a statistics/machine learning point of view, a target variable is a variable (a dimension of the data) which we wish to be able to model and predict using other variables that describe the data.
+We use the word *sample*, or *record*, to refer to the set of variables which describe a certain object; and each sample in the dataset has a value for its target variable.
+In other words, when we use the word "sample", we will refer to all the dimensions of the data except for the one that we want to be able to model, that is, the target variable.
+In this case, our samples are *1*-dimensional, being described by the variable we called *x*.
+Usually, objects will be described by more features/variables, and thus samples will have more than just a single dimension (*x*).
+Furthermore, we usually refer to the set of samples and target values separately.
+In this case, for example, we could have a set of *x* values (samples) and another set of *y* values (target values for the samples).
+However, for simplicity in visualizing the data in a *2*-D plot, we're using *2*-tuples to represent the data points instead of separating it into two sets.

-Let us also consider a horizontal line that corresponds to the mean value of the *y* variable, whose equation is *y = 6.2*, and plot it alongside the data:
+Let us draw a horizontal line that corresponds to the mean value of the *y* variable, whose equation is *y = 6.2*, and plot it alongside the data:

 <p align="center">
 	<img src="/img/learning/prerequisites/sum-of-squares/sum_of_squares_2.png"/>